nginn001/Luteibacter.paper.analyses/README.md

 ## GWAS hit analyses
 - moved all of the genes_pyseer.tsv and snps_pyseer.tsv files to local device and work in Rstudio.
 ### Narrow down candidate genes
-None of the FDR corrected p-values were significant, likely because my # of strains is pretty low.
+None of the FDR corrected p-values were significant, likely because my # of strains is very low per GWAS.
 So, I focused on gene clusters where ltr-p-value was <0.10.
 Then if a gene cluster was a hit for 4 or more GWAS runs within either gene or SNPs focused runs I consider it a candidate.
 I also considered gene clusters that met that p-value cut off and was significant in the sp1 no clones run a candidate.
-- Candates fall into the following catagories
-  - osmotic
-  - membrane_transport
-  - motility
-  - metabolism
-  - phage
-- Top candidates based on annotations
-  - otsB (trehalose)
-  - efflux pump
-  - glycosyltransferase
-  - trxA
-  - motility gene

 beta > 0 → allele increases phenotype
 beta < 0 → allele decreases phenotype